-For instance, PLoS's supporters have criticized the NIH policy for its voluntary compliance requirement and said "... the agency's language should have been to 'require' or 'expect' rather than 'request' the deposition of NIH-funded articles in the National Library of Medicine's free-to-use Internet repository, PubMed Central."110 In addition, according to PLoS "... the maximum allowable delay before articles' public release should have been at most 6, rather than 12 months - particularly since no publisher has presented evidence that the free availability of a fraction of its journals' articles half a year after publication would adversely affect subscription revenues."111 Others say that the 12-month delay for public access falls short of achieving goals of congressional intent and is too lengthy "in a field as dynamic as biomedicine," where patients need immediate access.112
+For instance, PLoS's supporters have criticized the NIH policy for its voluntary compliance requirement and said "... the agency's language should have been to 'require' or 'expect' rather than 'request' the deposition of NIH-funded articles in the National Library of Medicine's free-to-use Internet repository, PubMed Central."121 In addition, according to PLoS "... the maximum allowable delay before articles' public release should have been at most 6, rather than 12 months-particularly since no publisher has presented evidence that the free availability of a fraction of its journals' articles half a year after publication would adversely affect subscription revenues."122 Others say that the 12-month delay for public access falls short of achieving goals of congressional intent and is too lengthy "in a field as dynamic as biomedicine," where patients need immediate access.123

-NIH policy has also been criticized by some advocates of open access policy who say that NIH should utilize free access policies that exist in the not-for-profit publishing community, which are more cost-effective.
-They suggest that instead of putting articles in PubMed Central, NIH should create a search engine that has the capability to crawl the full texts of existing journals, including nonprofit journals, to allow access to articles on the original journal's website and to provide access to other articles on the topic.
-Among the groups who have commented on this position is the Washington DC Principles for Free Access to Science113 and the American Physiological Society.114
+NIH policy has also been criticized by some who say that NIH should utilize free access policies that exist in the not-for-profit publishing community, which, they say, are more cost-effective.
+They suggest that instead of putting articles in PMC, NIH should create a search engine that has the capability to crawl the full texts of existing journals, including nonprofit journals, to allow access to articles on the original journal's website and to provide access to other articles on the topic.
+Publishers often charge a fee to access articles this way.
+Among the groups who have commented on this position is the Washington DC Principles for Free Access to Science124 and the American Physiological Society.125

-By way of example, Google Scholar,115 which was launched in 2004, is a free Internet search engine that allows readers to search for peer reviewed articles, preprints, abstracts, grey unpublished literature and other scholarly analyses.
+By way of example, Google Scholar,126 which was launched in 2004, is a free Internet search engine that allows readers to search for peer reviewed articles, preprints, abstracts, grey unpublished literature and other scholarly analyses.
 If it links to a full-text article, the article is likely to have been published at least a year before the date of the search.
 There is no assurance that the search engine captures all current or archived materials available in a field.
 Full text of publisher-controlled, copyrighted materials may be indexed with a citation, but a reader may be linked to the publisher's website to obtain full text of the published version for a fee.
-In
+In addition, there may be a direct link to the full text of a preprint or a version posted by an author or university archive website.